Personal Finance

 Is a home loan the same thing as a mortgage?

 Technically, a home loan is the money you borrow from the bank to purchase your home, and a mortgage is the legal agreement you make with the bank for the loan.
-However, in practice, the terms are used interchangeably by just about everyone inside and outside the lending industry.
+However, the terms are used interchangeably by nearly everyone inside and outside the lending industry.

 What is the difference between a conventional and nonconventional loan?

 Loans not backed by the government are conventional loans.
 Many conventional loans are offered through Fannie Mae (Federal National Mortgage Association) or Freddie Mac (Federal Home Loan Mortgage Corporation).
-Although both agencies are government-sponsored enterprises (GSEs), the loans they offer aren’t guaranteed by the government.
+Although both agencies are government-sponsored enterprises, the loans they offer aren’t guaranteed by the government.

 In contrast, nonconventional loans are insured or guaranteed by the government agency that offers them.
-These include loan programs through the Federal Housing Administration (FHA), Department of Veterans Affairs (VA), and Department of Agriculture (USDA).
+These include loan programs through the Federal Housing Administration, Department of Veterans Affairs, and Department of Agriculture.

 How do conforming and nonconforming loans differ?